Overview

 Your Rights

-You can at any time:
+Regardless of where you are located, you can at any time:

 - Request deletion of your account and all associated data by contacting support@dictura.com